-As the government agency responsible for enforcing anti-discrimination laws, the U.S. Equal Employment Opportunity Commission (EEOC) is a key authority on sexual harassment.
-The organization tracks and publishes extensive data on charges, enforcement, and litigation.
+The U.S. Equal Employment Opportunity Commission (EEOC) tracks and publishes extensive data on charges, enforcement, and litigation.

-Many other sources conduct research and publish data related to sexual harassment in the workplace.
-The National Conference of State Legislatures (NCSL) offers information on sexual harassment and related training laws in the U.S. The Institute for Women’s Policy Research is another respected source of information.
-Non-profit organizations, professional associations, industry groups, and media outlets may publish data that examines sexual harassment through narrower or specialized lenses, such as industry, location, occupation, and the like.
+The National Conference of State Legislatures (NCSL) offers information on sexual harassment and related training laws in the U.S and The Institute for Women’s Policy Research is another respected source of information.

 The University of Maryland Global Campus Library offers a free online checklist to aid HR and learning professionals in identification of credible online information sources.

-Recent data compilations continue to report 2017 figures from ATD ( Association for Talent Development) that 71% of organizations offer sexual harassment prevention training.
-That research revealed that just over three-quarters of employers that offered harassment prevention training required all employees to participate.
+Almost three quarters of organizations offer sexual harassment prevention training.
+That research revealed that just over 75% of employers that offered harassment prevention training required all employees to participate.